ZawojWeb/GameApp/README.md

 # GameApp
-Application which get games from API.
+Application which render games from API.

 Link of API : https://rawg.io/